 2. Color — or the Lack of It — Can Help People Focus on Different Elements

-Color also comes into play concerning what attributes of an item people notice most frequently.
-A team at Ohio State University questioned the common assumption that showing products in color is always best.
+Color also influences the attributes of an item that people often observe.
+A team at Ohio State University challenged the widespread belief that displaying products in color is always optimal.

 Their study on color psychology involved asking college students to imagine a scenario of going to a remote campsite where they could only hear one radio station.
 They then saw two possible radios to rent and had to pick the preferred one for such a setting.